Gavin Blyth: Personal life

-Blyth was married to Suzy, with whom he had a son, Carter.
-He had two older children, Tom and Anya, from his first marriage to Charlotte.
+Blyth was married to Suzy Dee Blyth, with whom he had a son.
+He had two older children, Tom and a daughter, from his first marriage to Charlotte.

 Awards

 In May 2011, Blyth was awarded the Special Achievement Award at the British Soap Awards.
 It was accepted by his partner Suzy.

 Death

 Blyth died from a form of lymphoma cancer at St James' Hospital in Leeds, weeks after it had been diagnosed.